 \section{Conclusions}

-In this study, out of the 30 initial candidates selected for examination, 16 new TESS exoplanetary systems have been verified, resulting in a validation rate of 53.33\%.
+Using ground-based light curves, high resolution imaging, and the statistical validation tool TRICERATOPS, out of the 24 initial candidates selected for examination, 11 new TESS exoplanetary systems have been statistically validated.
 Among these recently validated planets, there are several intriguing targets that worthy for further investigation into their atmospheres.
 For example, based on the estimated Transmission Spectroscopy Metrics (TSM) values, TOI-2194b is considered a promising candidate for the investigation of its atmosphere via transmission spectroscopy.
-Similarly, TOI-277b, TOI-1853b, and TOI-3082b are considered to be optimal targets for investigating via emission spectroscopy, as per their estimated Emission Spectroscopy Metrics (ESM) values.
-Additionally, based on the TSM and ESM values, TOI-672b, TOI-1410b, TOI-1694b, TOI-2018b, TOI-2134b, and TOI-2443b are considered to be promising candidates for the investigation of their atmospheres via both transmission and emission spectroscopy.
-Furthermore, we have identified three potential planets that would benefit from further investigation through the use of radial velocity and high-resolution imaging techniques in order to establish their planetary nature with a high degree of certainty.
+Similarly, TOI-3082b and TOI-5704b are considered to be optimal targets for investigating via emission spectroscopy, as per their estimated Emission Spectroscopy Metrics (ESM) values.
+Additionally, based on the TSM and ESM values, TOI-672b, TOI-1694b, and TOI-2443b are considered to be promising candidates for the investigation of their atmospheres via both transmission and emission spectroscopy.
+Furthermore, we have identified five potential planets that would benefit from further investigation through the use of radial velocity and high-resolution imaging techniques in order to establish their planetary nature with a high degree of certainty.
 These investigations would help to reveal more about the properties and behavior of these exoplanets and provide insights into the formation and evolution of planetary systems.